jiajunhe1997/SpotLangFilter/README.md

 ### Running the Script

-After configuring the script, you can run it from the command line:
+After configuring the script, you can double click or run it from the command line:
 ```bash
 python Filter.py
 ```